larus-breeze/hw_sensor/pcb/README.md

 - Redesigned 3.3VA supply with capacity multiplier and filtering.

 # TODOs for hardware version 2.0
-- Add text (plane symbol) to mark default direction of flight on the pcb.
 - Add feedthrough capacitors for i2c connectors
 - Routing on Layer 4 to IMU?
 Does this make sense as close coppling to the 3.3VA layer.
 - RJ45 not in stock at JLCPCB find alternative.
+- Add Can Header for 2nd pcb in enclosure?
+- Not all front silkscreen is printed on production files.
+Print footprint values when generating gerber files

 ## Done
 - DONE: Larus Symbol on PCB